Battle of Autossee: The battle

 Before sunrise, the Georgia militia split into two columns in an effort to surround the town.
 Three things, however, did not go as planned before the attack could commence.
-First, Floyd discovered a second, smaller Red Stick town, Tallasee, forcing him to order the company to spread out thinner than originally planned.
+First, Floyd discovered a second, smaller Red Stick town, Tallassee, forcing him to order the company to spread out thinner than originally planned.
 Also, a western escape route could not be blocked by McIntosh (as ordered by Floyd) because he and his men could not cross the deep, freezing cold Tallapoosa River.
 They instead had settled for crossing Calebee Creek and blocking the northern routes.
 Lastly—but most critically—a Red Stick hunter had spotted them and warned the town, allowing the inhabitants time to both evacuate the women and children; and to send out runners to call for help from nearby settlements.
 (Note: The requested help never came.)
 Floyd's men had superior musketry and cannon that allowed them to quickly storm the village and set it ablaze.
 Although most of the Creek warriors fled, Floyd later reported that some stayed to fight to the end—dying in the fires.

 Aftermath

-In three hours, 200 to 250 Red Sticks were killed (among whom were the Autossee and Tallasee kings.
+In three hours, 200 to 250 Red Sticks were killed.
 Most of the townspeople had escaped, however, due to the militia's thinly spread formation and the ill-placed allied Creek fighters.
 Floyd lost 11 of his men by comparison (and a small number of allied Creek), with five wounded—including himself.
 (Note: Floyd had been shot with a musket ball to the knee in the midst of battle.)
 Between the two towns, 400 houses were burned to the ground.

 Now low on supplies, the militia headed back to Fort Mitchell.
 The Creek warrior, Paddy Walsh—late to help his fellow warriors at Autossee—harassed them along the way, and killed an additional five men.
 Upon their arrival at the fort, the militia regrouped for two months and prepared for another offensive that resulted in the Battle of Calebee Creek in late January 1814.